Meteor-Community-Packages/meteor-simple-schema/README.md

 The default is an inflected (humanized) derivation of the key name itself.
 For example, the key "firstName" will have a default label of "First name".

+If you require realtime translation or a field that changes it's meaning in some circumstances you can provide a callback function as a label.

-If you need to alter labels on the fly, such as to support user-selectable languages, you can do so using the `labels` method.
+If you need to alter labels on the fly you can do so using the `labels` method.

 ```js
 MySchema.labels({